SpaceX Dragon

-American private space transportation company SpaceX has developed and produced several spacecraft named Dragon.
-The first family member, now referred to as Dragon 1, flew 23 cargo missions to the ISS between 2010 and 2020 before being retired.
-With this first version not designed for carrying astronauts, it was funded by NASA with $396 million awarded through the Commercial Orbital Transportation Services (COTS) program, with SpaceX being announced as a winner of the first round of funding on August 18, 2006.
+Dragon is a family of spacecraft developed and produced by American private space transportation company SpaceX.

-SpaceX developed its Dragon 2 spacecraft starting in 2014, with a cargo version and a crewed version.
-It entered service in 2019 with the Demo-1 flight, and performed its first flight with astronauts on May 30, 2020, during the Crew Dragon Demo-2 flight.
+The first variant, later named Dragon 1, flew 23 cargo missions to the International Space Station (ISS) between 2010 and 2020 before retiring.
+Design of this version, not designed to carry astronauts, was funded by NASA with $396 million awarded through the Commercial Orbital Transportation Services program and contracted to ferry cargo under the Commercial Resupply Services (CRS) program.

-SpaceX also investigated a version named Red Dragon for Mars exploration, but the project did not go forward.
+An improved version, the Dragon 2, was introduced in 2019 and has both crewed and cargo versions.
+The first un-crewed flight test (Demo-1) took place in March 2019, followed by a crewed flight test (Demo-2) in May 2020.
+Since those flight tests, the Crew Dragon has become one of the primary spacecraft ferrying crew to and from the ISS.
+The Cargo Dragon continues to carry cargo under the CRS program.

-A version named Dragon XL Is proposed to provide Gateway Logistics Services to the Lunar Gateway.
+SpaceX has also proposed versions named Red Dragon for Mars exploration and Dragon XL to provide Gateway Logistics Services to the Lunar Gateway.

 Name

 SpaceX's CEO, Elon Musk, named the spacecraft after the 1963 song "Puff, the Magic Dragon" by Peter, Paul and Mary, reportedly as a response to critics who considered his spaceflight projects impossible.
-Early on, it had actually been named Magic Dragon, and t-shirts had been printed with this name.
+Early on, it had been named Magic Dragon, and t-shirts had been printed with this name.
+A crew capsule mockup model named "Magic Dragon" was also created to show to VIPs prior to program start.
 As late as September 2012, SpaceX board member Steve Jurvetson was still referring to it as "The Magic Dragon, Puffed to the sea."
 That was his caption to a photo of the capsule several months after it had completed its COTS 2 demo flight where the spacecraft had accomplished its first docking with the ISS.
 This song, ostensibly composed for children, had long been associated with perceived references to smoking marijuana.
-In 2008, Elon Musk confirmed that the association between the song and marijuana was the reason behind the name for Dragon, saying that "so many people thought I [must be] smoking weed to do this venture."
+In 2008, Elon Musk confirmed that the association between the song and marijuana was the reason behind the name Dragon, saying that "so many people thought I [must be] smoking weed to do this venture."

 Dragon 1

 Dragon 1 was the original Dragon iteration, providing cargo service to the ISS.
 It flew 23 missions between 2010 and 2020, when it was retired.
+On May 25, 2012, NASA astronaut Don Pettit operated the Canadarm2 to grapple the first SpaceX Dragon and berth it to the Harmony module.
+This marked the first time a private spacecraft had ever rendezvoused with the ISS.
+The Dragon capsule was carrying supplies for the ISS, and the successful capture demonstrated the feasibility of using privately developed spacecraft to resupply the station.
+Pettit was also the first to enter the uncrewed supply ship on May 26, making him the first astronaut in the history of space exploration to successfully enter a commercially-built and operated spacecraft in orbit.
+During the capture, he was quoted saying, "Houston, Station, we've got us a dragon by the tail."